 This program is easy and cost effective because it uses common household items such as rope, chalk, balloons, bubbles, soda bottles, trash cans, chairs, tables, pillows, toys, towels, blankets, beads, necklaces, paper plates, buckets, small sticks and laundry baskets.
-It also uses basic sports equipment like inexpensive balls (playground, soccer, football and tennis), hula hoops, child-sized tennis racquets, golf clubs and bats.
-The activites are perfect for the home or classroom, and backyards, parks and playgrounds.
+Basic equipment includes playground, soccer, football and tennis tennis balls; hula hoops, junior rackets, golf clubs and bats.
+The activities are perfect for the home or classroom, and backyards, parks and playgrounds.

 When can you start playing Proud Parent's Guide games with your child?